Returning Student Housing Selection

 Applying to Live in LaRiviere Center

 To live in the LaRiviere Center, students must apply for inclusion in the LaRiviere Center Program.
-Application materials are below:
+Application materials and more information about living in LaRiviere can be found on the LaRiv website at the link below.

 Information About Special Housing Accommodations